Harsh-Srivastav123/quizApp_backend/README.md

 - **User Profiles:**
   - Create and manage user profiles.
+  - Profile is verified by email - verifaction.
   - Upload and manage profile images using Cloudinary.

-- **Quiz Taking:**
+  - Get user status & rank.

+  -**Session Management:**

+  - Create a session to conduct private quiz sessions.
-  - Allow users to take quizzes.
+  - Invite other users to participate in the session.
-  - Store quiz responses in a MySQL database.
-  - Quiz Api are secured and only authenticated user can use this.
+  - Each user is personally identified with a unique sessionUserId sent through email.
+  - A session report is created and saved for the user who created the session.

 ## Features

-QuizApp offers a wide range of features to meet your quiz and question management needs:
+QuizMate offers a wide range of features to meet your quiz and question management needs:

-### 1. Question Management
+### Question Management:

-Easily manage your questions:
-- View a comprehensive list of questions.
-- Create new questions with detailed descriptions.
-- Add list of questions.
-- Update existing questions to keep your content up-to-date.
+- **View Questions:** Users can view a list of questions stored in the system, including the question text, options, and correct answer.
+- **Create Questions:** Authenticated users can create new questions, specifying the question text, options, correct answer, and optional details like difficulty level and topic.
+- **Update Questions:** Users with the necessary permissions can edit existing questions to modify any details or correct errors.
-- Delete questions that are no longer relevant.
+- **Delete Questions:** Authorized users can delete questions that are no longer needed.
-- Generate  Balanced Question paper.

-### 2. Topic Filtering
+### Topic Filtering:

-Efficiently find questions by topic:
-- Use the topic filter to narrow down questions by category.
-- Quickly access questions related to specific subjects.
-- Filter question according to their difficulty.
+- **Filter by Topics:** Questions can be filtered based on predefined topics, allowing users to focus on specific areas of interest.
+- **Filter by Difficulty:** Questions can also be filtered based on their difficulty level, helping users find questions that match their skill level.

-### 3. User Profiles
+### User Profiles:

-Enhance user engagement with profiles:
-- Create user profiles to personalize the quiz experience.
-- Upload profile images using Cloudinary for a unique touch.
-- Only authenticated can allow to use this.
+- **Create and Manage Profiles:** Users can create their profiles, providing information such as name, email, and profile picture.
+- **Email Verification:** During account creation, users are required to verify their email address, adding an extra layer of security.
+- **Upload Profile Images:** Users can upload and manage their profile pictures using Cloudinary, enhancing their profile customization.
+- **Get User Status & Rank:** Users can view their status and rank based on their quiz performance, providing a sense of achievement and progress tracking.

+### Session Management:
+- **Create Private Quiz Sessions:** Users can create private quiz sessions, setting a specific time frame for the session to be active.
+- **Invite Others:** Users can invite others to participate in the session by sharing session credentials through email.
+- **Unique SessionUserID:** Each user participating in the session is personally identified with a unique sessionUserID, ensuring accurate tracking and identification.
+- **Session Reports:** A session report is generated and saved for the user who created the session, providing detailed insights into the session's performance and outcomes.

+### Google Vertex AI Integration:
+- **Hint Generation:** Google Vertex AI, specifically the Gemini Pro model, is used to generate hints for the questions.
+These hints can provide additional context or clues to help users answer questions correctly, enhancing the quiz experience.

-### 4. Quiz Taking
+### Security:

-Enable users to test their knowledge:
-- Let users take quizzes based on available questions.
-- Store quiz responses in a MySQL database for analysis and review.
-- Keep track record of their progress & also get rank among all user.
+- **API Security:** All APIs, except for those related to questions, user creation, and user authentication, are secured through Spring Security.
+- **JWT Token:** Secured APIs require a valid JWT token to access, ensuring that only authenticated and authorized users can perform actions such as viewing questions, creating sessions, and managing profiles.

 ## Technologies Used

 - Java
-- Spring Boot (MVC)
+- Spring Boot
 - Spring Data JPA (Hibernate)
+- Google Vertex AI (Gemini-pro model)
 - Spring Security
 - JWT authentication
 - MySQL Database
 - Cloudinary (For user profile image management)
 - AWS for Deloyment
+- Github Actions for CI/CD pipeline
+- Docker for containerisation

 Add any other technologies or libraries you've used in your project.